 2. Check Your Credit Score

 Lenders evaluate your credit score to determine your eligibility and interest rate.
-A higher credit score can help you secure better loan terms, while a lower score may result in higher interest rates or loan denial.
+A higher credit score can help you secure better loan terms, while a lower score may result in higher interest rates or loan denial.- Check your credit score through a free credit report service.

 - If your score is low, consider improving it by making timely payments and reducing your credit utilization before applying for a loan.